 Would you like to connect your WordPress forms to your Salesforce account?
-With WPForms’ Salesforce addon, you can automatically add new leads to your contacts when forms are submitted.
+With the WPForms Salesforce addon, you can automatically add new leads to your contacts when users submit your forms.

-Requirements: To use the Salesforce addon, you will need an Elite license.
+Requirements: To use the Salesforce addon, you’ll need to ensure that:

 Installing the Salesforce Addon